influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-cloud.md

 3. Complete the Telegraf Setup instructions.
 If you are using environment variables, set them up now.

       {{% note %}}
 For your API token, generate a new token or use an existing All Access token.
-If you run Telegraf as a service, edit your init script to set the environment variable and ensure its available to the service.
+If you run Telegraf as a service, edit your init script to set the environment variable and ensure that it's available to the service.
       {{% /note %}}

 Telegraf runs quietly in the background (no immediate output appears), and Telegraf begins pushing metrics to your InfluxDB Cloud account.